 Round 3: Presentations at ICFP.
 The last round will consist of an oral presentation at ICFP to compete for the final awards in each category and selection of an overall winner who will advance to the ACM SRC Grand Finals.

-The SRC is open to both undergraduate (not in a PhD program) and graduate students (in a PhD program).
+The SRC is open to both undergraduate (not in a MS or PhD program) and graduate students (in a MS or PhD program).
 Upon submission, entrants must be enrolled as a student at their universities and be current ACM student members.

 Furthermore, there are some constraints on what kind of work may be submitted: